maxiking913/T6-Survival/README.md

 ```

 # Investigating state:
+NEW: I think i found it. will test it within next day but i played for 1 hour without any crashes in 1 game.

+Old:
 As it seems there are no variable leaks.
 ```
 child var allocations where count > 1